RaoOfPhysics/phd-starter-kit/index.md

 ### Encryption

-This is a topic that has received much attention in recent times, but with regard to state surveillance.
+This is a topic that has received much attention in recent times.
 However, the lessons learnt from this and the tools used are applicable to encrypting your research data, particularly when anonymity is a concern.

 One of the tools that has been in the spotlight is [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt).